China accuses U.S. of unilateralism, protectionism and economic bullying with tariffs

-BANGKOK — China on Monday accused the U.S. of unilateralism, protectionism and economic bullying with tariffs, while calling on representatives of American companies including Tesla, to “take concrete actions” to resolve the tariffs.
+BANGKOK — China on Monday accused the U.S. of unilateralism, protectionism and economic bullying with tariffs, while calling on representatives of American companies, including Tesla, to “take concrete actions” to resolve the issue.

-Putting “America First” over international rules harms the stability of global production and the supply chain and seriously impacts the world’s economic recovery, Foreign Affairs spokesperson Lin Jian told reporters.
+Putting “America First” over international rules harms the stability of global production and the supply chain and seriously impacts the world’s economic recovery, Ministry of Foreign Affairs spokesperson Lin Jian told reporters.

 On Monday, Beijing struck a note of confidence even as markets in Hong Kong and Shanghai tumbled.
 The People’s Daily, the Communist Party’s official mouthpiece, had strong words.
 “The sky won’t fall,” it declared, even if the U.S. tariffs have an impact.

-Note: This article was corrected to reflect Lin Jian’s title as spokesperson at the Ministry of Foreign Affairs, not Foreign Affairs spokesperson.